-2. About the UK resolution framework and this report
+3. About the UK resolution framework and this disclosure

-2.1 The purpose of recovery and resolution
+3.1 The purpose of recovery and resolution

-The 2008/9 financial crisis highlighted both the importance of firms and regulators being prepared to respond effectively to unforeseen severe stress events, and the disruptive and costly nature of disorderly bank failure.
-As part of the subsequent global regulatory reforms, regulators have called on large, systemically important financial institutions, such as Barclays, to improve recovery plans for restoring their capital, liquidity and balance sheet positions during times of severe stress.
-In addition, and in the event of the failure of these recovery plans, regulators require such institutions to ensure they have capabilities to support their resolution.
+Recent bank failures have highlighted both the importance of firms and regulators being prepared to respond effectively to unforeseen severe stress events, and the disruptive and costly nature of disorderly bank failure.
+As part of the global regulatory reforms, regulators have called on large, systemically important financial institutions, such as Barclays, to improve recovery plans for restoring their capital, liquidity and balance sheet positions during times of severe stress.
+In addition, and in the event of the failure of these recovery plans, regulators require such institutions to ensure they have capabilities and are operationally prepared to support their resolution.